Khabib Nurmagomedov: Early UFC fights and championship pursuits

-Nurmagomedov next faced former UFC Lightweight Champion Rafael dos Anjos on 19 April 2014 at UFC on Fox 11.
-He dominated the fight and won via unanimous decision, with all three judges scoring the fight 30–27.
+Nurmagomedov next faced the former UFC Lightweight Champion Rafael dos Anjos on 19 April 2014 at UFC on Fox 11.
+Nurmagomedov dominated the fight and won via unanimous decision, with all three judges scoring the fight 30–27.

 Nurmagomedov was briefly linked to a bout with Donald Cerrone on 27 September 2014 at UFC 178.
 However, the pairing was quickly scrapped after it was revealed that Nurmagomedov had suffered a knee injury.
 He was later expected to face Cerrone on 23 May 2015, at UFC 187.
 However, Nurmagomedov pulled out of the bout on 30 April due to a recurring knee injury and was replaced by John Makdessi.

 Nurmagomedov was expected to face Tony Ferguson on 11 December 2015 at The Ultimate Fighter 22 Finale.
 However, Nurmagomedov pulled out of the fight in late October, citing another injury, and was replaced by Edson Barboza.

 The bout with Ferguson was rescheduled for 16 April 2016 at UFC on Fox 19.
 However, on 5 April, Ferguson pulled out of the bout due to a lung issue.
 Ferguson was replaced by promotional newcomer Darrell Horcher at a catchweight of 160 lb.
 Nurmagomedov won the one-sided fight by TKO in the second round.

 In September, Nurmagomedov signed two contracts for a title shot against the reigning UFC Lightweight Champion, Eddie Alvarez, on either the UFC 205 or the UFC 206 fight card, with Dana White confirming the bout for UFC 205.
 However, on 26 September, the UFC announced that Alvarez would instead be defending the title against Conor McGregor.
 Nurmagomedov voiced his displeasure on social media, calling Alvarez a "bullshit champ" for refusing the fight and opting for a bout with McGregor instead, accusing the UFC of being a "freak show".

 In lieu of a title shot, Nurmagomedov next faced Michael Johnson on 12 November 2016 at UFC 205.
 Nurmagomedov dominated the fight and was heard telling Dana White to give him a title shot as he mauled Johnson, winning via submission in the third round.

 The bout with Ferguson was scheduled for a third time at UFC 209 on 4 March 2017 for the interim Lightweight Championship.
 Nurmagomedov, however, fell ill because of a botched weight cut, and the bout was cancelled as a result.

 Nurmagomedov faced Edson Barboza on 30 December 2017 at UFC 219.
 Nurmagomedov dominated all three rounds, taking Barboza down repeatedly and dominating the fight with ground and pound.
 He won the fight by unanimous decision, with scores of 30–25, 30–25 and 30–24.
 This win also earned him his first Performance of the Night bonus.